-Unaudited Pro Forma Consolidated Balance Sheet-Upon the consummation of the initial public offering contemplated by the Company, all of the outstanding shares of convertible preferred stock will automatically convert into shares of common stock.
-In addition, all of the outstanding warrants to purchase convertible preferred stock will automatically convert into warrants to purchase common stock.
-The December 31, 2011 unaudited pro forma consolidated balance sheet data has been prepared assuming the conversion of the convertible preferred stock outstanding into 25,170,918 shares of common stock and the reclassification of the convertible preferred stock warrants from liabilities to stockholders' equity.
+Unaudited Pro Forma Consolidated Balance Sheet-Upon the consummation of the initial public offering contemplated by the Company, (i) all of the outstanding shares of convertible preferred stock will automatically convert into shares of common stock, (ii) the outstanding principal amount and paid-in-kind interest under our Convertible Facility will automatically convert into shares of common stock, and, (iii) all of the outstanding warrants to purchase convertible preferred stock will automatically convert into shares of common stock, and, (iii) all of the outstanding warrants to purchase convertible preferred stock will automatically convert into warrants to purchase common stock.
+The December 31, 2011 unaudited pro forma consolidated balance sheet data has been prepared assuming the (i) conversion of the convertible preferred stock outstanding into 25,170,918 shares of common stock, (ii) reclassification of the convertible preferred stock warrants from liabilities to stockholders' equity, (iii) conversion of the outstanding principal amount and paid-in-kind interest under our Convertible Facility into 3,186,644 shares of common stock (at an assumed offering price of \$6.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus), and (iv) write-off of debt issuance costs and debt discount of \$2,994,000 to accumulated deficit, as a result of the closing of this offering.